emf-creaf/emf_web/content/workflows/copernicus_cds_access_workflow/index.md

 ## Setting UID and API Key

 > Both, UID and API Key, are very sensible and personal information, and
-> shouldn't be included in any script we share with others or make
+> shouldn’t be included in any script we share with others or make
 > public in git repositories or similar.
-The same way, they shouldn't be
+The same way, they shouldn’t be
 > stored as plain text files for security reasons.

 To set our UID and API KEy to be able to use CDS Services, we need to